avosa/my-cheat-sheet/terminal.md

 touch <file_name>
 ```

-- move location of a file or folder
-- change the name of a file or folder
+- move location of a file or folder OR change the name of a file or folder
 ```bash
 mv <file-to-move> <where-to-move>
 mv <file_name> <new_file_name>